slipstream/SlipStreamDocumentation/docs/administrator-manual/src/main/markdown/03-building.md

     $ export PATH=$PATH:$MAVEN_HOME/bin

 The `mvn` command should now be visible.
-The software will build with any version later than 2.2.1.
+The software will build with any maven version later than 2.2.1.

 ## Checkout Sources